MannyASM/MacroTable_TR_to_PrintCh/README.md

           10.13.15 JOB01141  +C1C2C3F1F2F304AF

  Also, PRINTOUT was used to further display some information.
- This is a macro developed by John Ehrman (Assembler Language Programming for IBM System z™ Servers, Version 2.00)
+ This is a macro documented in "Assembler Language Programming for IBM System z™ Servers, Version 2.00", authored by John Ehrman.

 PGM13_LIST.TXT
 --------------